-Marijuana has been used as a medicine for thousands of years.
+Medical marijuana has been used for thousands of years.
 Vikings and medieval Germans used cannabis for relieving toothaches and pain during childbirth, and burned cannabis seeds have been found in kurgan burial mounds in Siberia dating from 3000BC.
 Cannabis seeds have even been found in the tombs of nobles in China and Mongolia, and use spread from here and into Korea, India and eventually the rest of the world.

 Indeed, cannabis is one of the world’s oldest cultivated crops, and both Cannabis sativa and Cannabis sativa L. (aka hemp, the non-psychoactive plant used for oil, cloth and fuel) have been harvested for around 12,000 years.
 The plant likely flourished in nutrient-rich dump sites of hunters and gatherers, and it could be argued that the diverse uses of this plant meant that people would start to farm it for consistent use.